Frequently asked questions

 The plan of care is developed after discussion with the patient and family.
 The aim of our care is to have it centred on the individual needs and wishes of the person who is ill, and is written in consultation with all those involved.
 The plan of care can change as needs change.
 Information will always be available to the patient and their family/whānau.

 It costs around $12 million to run the Hospice.
 The Government provides about 50% of our funding and we have to fundraise for the remainder.
-How can you support us?
+We don’t charge patients for any of their care.

 Families often like to thank the Hospice in some way for looking after their loved one.
 There are many practical ways you can help us.
-For example, by making a regular donation, leaving a bequest in your will, donating goods to our shops, volunteering and so on.
-Please click here for more information.
+For example, by making a regular donation, leaving a bequest in your will, donating goods to our shops or volunteering.
+Learn more about supporting us.

 Do you have any volunteer supporters?

-Yes we do.
+Yes, we do.
 Three hundred volunteers support our operations in roles such as serving meals, transporting patients and helping out with office work.
 There are 200 volunteers working in our eight shops, and during our annual street collection another 800 volunteers help us.
 There is a lot of work put into the selection, training and management of volunteers.
-We are very grateful for the support we receive from our volunteers.
+We are very grateful for the support we receive from our volunteers in the community.
+Their support is vital to the work we do.

 Where are your shops?